DNAstack/wdl-ci/README.md

 1. Add the workflow

-Copy the [example_workflow.yml](example_workflow.yml) file to the target repo at the path `.github/workflows/workflow.yml`.
-This workflow is set up to run upon push to a non-main/master branch.
+Copy one of the example workflow files to the target repo at the path `.github/workflows/workflow.yml`.

+- [example_workflow.push.yml](example_workflow.push.yml): This workflow is set up to run upon push to a non-main/master branch.
+- [example_workflow.pr.yml](example_workflow.pr.yml): This workflow is set up to run upon pull request (and upon update to the PR).

 2. Define secrets